opulencephp/docs/installing.md

 composer create-project rdev/project --prefer-dist
 ```

-Run `composer dump-autoload -o`, and then [configure Apache](#apache-config) to finish the installation.
+Be sure to [configure Apache](#apache-config) to finish the installation.
 Load up your website in a browser, and you should see a basic website explaining on how to start customizing it.
 That's it!
+If it does not show up, make sure you've made `{PATH_TO_RDEV}/tmp` writable.

 > **Note:** You can <a href="https://getcomposer.org/download/" target="_blank">download Composer from here</a>.